 3. Aggression Gauge

-The Aggression Gauge shows the buy/sell pressure ratio over a rolling 1-minute window, expressed as a 0β100 score updated every ~1 second.
-A value of 50 indicates a perfectly neutral balance of buying and selling aggression.
+The Aggression Gauge shows the buy/sell pressure ratio expressed as a 0โ100 score, updated every ~1 second.
+A value of 50 indicates a perfectly neutral balance.
 Values above 65 indicate sustained buy-side pressure; values below 35 indicate sell-side dominance.
+The calculation window is configurable via a sidebar selector: 1m (most reactive โ captures instant momentum shifts), 5m (balanced, good default), or 15m (smoothed trend, less noise).
+Match the window to your trade timeframe.

-The gauge also displays a 15-minute sparkline β a small time-series chart of the last 15 minutes of aggression readings.
-This lets you see not just the current state but whether pressure has been building, fading, or oscillating.
-A gauge that climbs from 45 β 72 over 10 minutes tells a very different story than one that spikes to 72 for 30 seconds and drops back.
+The gauge also displays a 15-minute sparkline alongside the current score.
+The sparkline always samples at 1-minute resolution regardless of which window you have selected โ so it gives a consistent 15-minute historical reference no matter what.
+This lets you see whether pressure has been building, fading, or oscillating.
+A gauge that climbs from 45 โ 72 over 10 minutes tells a very different story than one that spikes to 72 for 30 seconds and drops back.

 4. Smart Tape